Siberian tiger: Phylogeny

-Samples of 95 wild Amur tigers were collected throughout their native range to investigate questions relative to population genetic structure and demographic history.
+Samples of 95 wild Amur tigers were collected throughout their native range to investigate questions related to population genetic structure and demographic history.
 Additionally, targeted individuals from the North American ex situ population were sampled to assess the genetic representation found in captivity.
 Population genetic and Bayesian structure analyses clearly identified two populations separated by a development corridor in Russia.
-Despite their well-documented 20th century decline, the researchers failed to find evidence of a recent population bottleneck, although genetic signatures of a historical contraction were detected.
+Despite their well-documented 20th-century decline, the researchers failed to find evidence of a recent population bottleneck, although genetic signatures of a historical contraction were detected.
 This disparity in signal may be due to several reasons, including historical paucity in population genetic variation associated with postglacial colonisation and potential gene flow from an extirpated Chinese population.
 The extent and distribution of genetic variation in captive and wild populations were similar, yet gene variants persisted ex situ that were lost in situ.
 Overall, their results indicate the need to secure ecological connectivity between the two Russian populations to minimize loss of genetic diversity and overall susceptibility to stochastic events, and support a previous study suggesting that the captive population may be a reservoir of gene variants lost in situ.

 In 2013, the whole genome of the Siberian tiger was sequenced and published.
 Tigers in mainland Asia fall into two clades: the northern clade comprises the Siberian and Caspian tiger populations, and the southern clade all remaining continental tiger populations.
-A study published in 2018 was based on 32 tiger specimens using a whole-genome sequencing for analysis.
+A study published in 2018 was based on 32 tiger specimens using whole-genome sequencing for analysis.
 Results support six monophyletic tiger clades and indicate that the most recent common ancestor lived about 110,000 years ago.